 Thank you for taking the time to read about us!
 I would like to share a little about myself.
 But first, as you consider choosing someone to help you or the person you care about, I would like to encourage you to remember that it takes courage to walk through difficult times and I believe it is an honor to come along side of you in the process.
 I care deeply about my faith, family, and friends and desire to help people, especially children, work through difficult times and hurts by walking along side of them during their journey.

-I am a Nationally Certified Counselor and a Board Certified School Counselor with a master’s degree in Counselor Education from Penn State University.
+I am a Licensed Professional Counselor in the state of PA, a Nationally Certified Counselor and a Board Certified School Counselor with a master’s degree in Counselor Education from Penn State University.
 Since 2009, I have gained experience working in residential treatment, outpatient care, school counseling, and now in private practice.
-I am actively pursuing licensure as a professional counselor while adhering to strict Codes of Ethics and standards of practice.
 I am very passionate about working with children and helping each individual and their families through the healing process.
 I believe in using a holistic approach and place great value on the relationship between therapist and individual, as well as family members as a way for true healing to take place.

 The use of play techniques is also an extremely valued asset for me in my role working with children and adolescents.
 The therapeutic powers of play have made, and continue to make a tremendous difference for every individual I’ve encountered!
 I would be happy to share more about this and answer any other questions you may have.
 I hope you found this helpful and I look forward to hearing from you!